jasonbayton/11ty/_src/projects/managed-info/support/kiosk-vs-launcher.md

 The main differences in policy configuration between kiosk mode and launcher mode are:

 - **Kiosk mode (LockTask):**
-    - Requires explicit allowlisting of apps.
+    - Requires explicit allowlisting of all apps.
-    - Uses `installType: KIOSK` for the target app.
+    - Uses `installType: KIOSK` for the target app in AMAPI.
     - LockTask policies restrict access to system UI and other apps.
     - More granular control via EMM policies.